 With the Flood the atmospheric canopy rained out upon the earth, so that it was no longer there to smooth out extremes of temperature or to stop cosmic radiation.
-We'll see the consequences of that in Chapter 11.
+We'll see the consequences of that in Chapters 10-12 of this work.

 "And God said, Let the waters be gathered together in one place, and let the dry land appear."
 (Gen. 1:9) By the third day the soil and crust of the earth began to thaw.
 Perhaps at this point, the hot radioactive rocks deep in the earth melted into lava, beginning a wave of volcanic activity.
 The result was massive orogenesis: volcanoes rose to become islands, and the heat-expanded crust of the earth opened up great cavities underneath, causing a great capillary action that sucked much of the water into underground aquifers (the "fountains of the deep" in Genesis 7).
 Sea level dropped, land levels rose, and dry land was born.
 "And God said, Let the waters be gathered together in one place, and let the dry land appear."